flagDestinations · China

 A China ranking is unlike any other on the site, because most of the usual criteria are beside the point if the VPN cannot connect.
 The order here is decided first by one thing: does it actually work behind the Firewall?
 Everything else is a tie-breaker.

 • Obfuscation / stealth.
 The feature that makes any of this possible.
-ExpressVPN leads, with NordVPN, Surfshark and Proton VPN offering obfuscated or stealth modes worth having as backups.
+NordVPN leads with obfuscated servers built for restrictive networks, with Proton VPN offering a Stealth mode worth having as a backup.

 • Reliability and maintenance.
 China-readiness is ongoing work — fresh server IPs, updated protocols — so we weight providers that actively keep up the fight, not ones that did once.